longwind48/airline-delay-prediction/scripts/dataviz.md

 Take a look at the preprocessed data.
 We see four different types of data: numeric, categorical, binary, and date.
 Accessing the types of data available is crucial in making data visualization decision.
-Just with the inclusion of a date feature immediately imply we may be dealing with time series plots, i.e. plots that show how a variable change along with time.
+For example, the inclusion of a date feature immediately tells us we may be dealing with time series plots, i.e. plots that show how a variable change along with time.

 ```